Installing from source and Perl modules ("Rocky Linux" maybe more general)

 Should these things be linked at compile time

 I don't see any errors, although I had some latex fontspec issues when building the documentation (IPAexGothic) that would halt everything, but can just avoid that for now.

 You can use the precompiled archive to avoid problems building the doc, since in this archives the doc is already built.
 The last one is at https://download.auto-multiple-choice.net/auto-multiple-choice_1.5.2_precomp.tar.gz

-RE: Installing from source and Perl modules ("Rocky Linux" maybe more general) - Added by Stewart Thomas 11 months ago
+RE: Installing from source and Perl modules ("Rocky Linux" maybe more general) - Added by Stewart Thomas over 1 year ago

 Thank you so much!
 I was able to get things working!

 I ended up using the list from the debian site to just search for the dependencies (e.g., `